gbelanger/roosevelt-new-annales-issue1/README.md

-# Repository for roosevelt-new-annales-issue1
+# The Roosevelt Club's New Annales Issue 1 Repository

 ## Purpose

 The purpose of this repository is to store the contents of the Roosevelt Club's New Annales Issue 1.
-This is a LaTeX project whose main class is roosevelt.cls and parent file is new_annales_5.tex.
+This is a LaTeX project whose main class is `roosevelt.cls` and parent file is `new_annales_5.tex`.
 Several scripts are used to automate and facilitate the building of the document.
 Ideally, one should be able to run the scripts in one shot using `./run_all_scripts.sh`.
 Here we explain the different steps separately.

 ## How it works